LHAGELS/LHAGELS.github.io/_posts/2020-06-12-How-I-visualize-the-composition-of-my-university-programme.md

   teaser: /assets/images/thumbnails/squarify_treemap.png
 excerpt: "A short introduction in Web Scraping and Data Visualization in Python"
 toc: true
-toc_sticky: true
+toc_sticky: false
-toc_label: "My Table of Contents"
+toc_label: "Table of Contents"
 ---
 Table of Contents
 1. [ Scrape some Data from the Web ](###Scrape some Data from the Web)